 This report presents joint CBC/BBS trends for the UK and/or England, as appropriate.
 Ideally the trends would have been estimated using generalised additive models (Fewster et al. 2000) but these were too computationally intensive, given the large number of sites involved.

 Therefore we fitted a generalised linear model, with counts assumed to follow a Poisson distribution, and a logarithmic link function, to the combined CBC/BBS data.
 Standard errors were calculated via a bootstrapping procedure and there is therefore no need to model overdispersion, as it does not affect the parameter estimates.
 BBS squares were weighted as in standard BBS trend analyses.

 CBC plots were assigned the average weight of all BBS squares as this allows them to be incorporated within the analysis while retaining the convention of not applying weights within the BBS sample.
 The population trend was smoothed using a thin-plate smoothing spline with degrees of freedom about one third the total number of years.

 Confidence intervals were calculated via a bootstrap procedure.
-Bootstrap replicate and a smoothing spline fitted to the annual population indices as described above.
+Bootstrap samples were generated by resampling sites from the original data set, with replacement.
+A generalised linear model was then fitted to each bootstrap replicate and a smoothing spline fitted to the annual population indices as described above.
 Confidence limits were then calculated as the appropriate percentiles from the sets of smoothed estimates.

 The overall result is a smoothed trend that is mathematically equivalent to that produced from a generalised additive model.
 The method of estimation is less statistically efficient because the smoothing is not incorporated within the estimation procedure, and is likely to have resulted in more conservative statistical tests and wider confidence intervals.
 However this compromise was necessary to make it possible to fit the trends within a reasonable amount of computer time (still several weeks).